Dot grid

 What are the best LLMs for finance teams in 2026?

-{callout} The best LLMs for finance teams in 2026 are ChatGPT (GPT-5.5), Claude (Opus 4.6 / Sonnet 4.6), Google Gemini (3.1 Pro), and Microsoft Copilot.
+{callout} The best LLMs for finance teams in 2026 are ChatGPT (GPT-5.5), Claude (Fable 5 / Sonnet 5), Google Gemini (3.1 Pro), and Microsoft Copilot.
 Each is strongest for different FP&A use cases.
 ChatGPT leads on ecosystem breadth and broad task coverage.
-Claude leads on deep reasoning and long-form narrative quality.
+Claude leads on deep reasoning and long-form narrative quality, and its new Fable 5 flagship posted the top score on the Hebbia Finance Benchmark.
 Gemini leads on Google Workspace integration and frontier value.
 Copilot leads on Microsoft 365 integration and enterprise governance. {/callout}

-The model landscape for FP&A shifted through early 2026: context windows now routinely exceed 1M tokens at the flagship tier, per-token pricing has compressed from 2025 levels, and reasoning quality has improved across every major provider.
+The model landscape for FP&A kept shifting through the first half of 2026 — Anthropic shipped the Claude 5 family, headlined by Claude Fable 5, a new tier above Opus: context windows now routinely exceed 1M tokens at the flagship tier, per-token pricing has compressed from 2025 levels, and reasoning quality has improved across every major provider.
 The question for finance teams is no longer whether LLMs are capable enough for FP&A work.
 It is which model to use for which task, how to connect models to your actual financial data, and how to make outputs auditable enough for board reporting.

 Pricing sources: Anthropic, OpenAI, Google AI, Microsoft.